sebastien-gome/sebastien-gome.github.io/research.md

 In this research, I study how solid-body rotation comes to modify 3D flows and generate large-scale, effectively two-dimensional structures (aligned with the rotation axis).
 We show that rotation spontaneously generates internal waves (called inertial waves), which, when interacting with large-scale two-dimensional modes, come to conserve an additional invariant: the wave helicity for each sector of helicity sign.
 This additional, hidden invariant constrains the waves to generate and maintain large-scale 2D motions.
 However, when rotation is sufficiently strong, 2D-waves interactions come to be depleted, due to a resonant effect.
 Therefore, in this limit, waves and 2D modes decouple: this is where a 3D-wave turbulent regime can be obtained, and where a purely 2D regime as well - depending on how the system is forced!
+In the other direction, when lowering the rotation, there are less waves and some modes break the helicity constraint: these modes create a forward energy cascade, which coexists with the inverse.
+This type of scenario might actually be relevant for the ocean!

+Refs: *
+- **S. Gomé & A. Frishman**, [*Helicity controls the direction of fluxes in rotating turbulence*](https://arxiv.org/pdf/2512.05253){:target="_blank"}.

+- **S. Gomé & A. Frishman**, [*Waves drive large-scale 2D flows in rotating turbulence and cause their demise*](https://arxiv.org/abs/2509.18323){:target="_blank"}.